 The renovation will include a range of landscape improvements to the whole Fern Gully precinct.

-Stage One of these improvements includes a new steel board walk and five new timber bridges that will dramatically improve the visitor experience through the Gully and further enhance its picturesque appearance.
+Stage One is now complete and includes a new steel board walk and five new timber bridges that dramatically improves access for visitors to Fern Gully and gives them improved views of the picturesque collection.

 Stage Three will be the creation of a health and wellbeing garden.
 The Fern Gully, with its leafy appeal and cool microclimate is the perfect environment for a series of meditative spaces where the visitor will be able to sit quietly and take in the ambiance of the Gardens.
 Each space will include a reflective water feature and will be accessed via a series of secondary paths that will loop back to the main boardwalk.
 Although each Wellbeing Garden is unique, all three were designed for small groups and individuals to visit and find a restful, restoring environment.
 As visitors move through Fern Gully along the boardwalk, these spaces give guests the opportunity to stop, pause and reflect.
 The Wellbeing Gardens can be accessed via a series of secondary paths that loop back to the main boardwalk.

 All this is made possible by the generous donations of our supporters.